 Note: You may try and create an image using other Linux distributions with other desktop environments than those specified below, but due to the large variety of Linux distributions and desktop interfaces, we may not be able to officially support them.
 Having said that, our customers have been able to run their own setups using Strigo.
+Examples of other configurations can be found here.

 If you wish to deliver your training using a Linux-based desktop, you've come to the right place.
 There are two steps you must follow to achieve that: